-Three Rising Instagram Stars Tragically Killed In Horrifying Plane Crash In Arizona
+Three Popular Instagram Stars, Ages 22-28, Tragically Killed In Plane Crash In Arizona

 So devastating.
-Three young stars who were well known on Instagram sadly died in a shocking private plane crash along with three others on Apr.
+Three young Instagram stars, including Mariah Coogan, sadly died in a shocking private plane crash along with three others on Apr.
 9 while on their way to Las Vegas.
 Get the heartbreaking details here.

 Four out of six victims of a tragic private plane crash on Apr.
 9 have been identified and three of them were all young rising Instagram stars with thousands of followers.
 The fiery crash happened on the TPC Scottsdale Champions Golf Course just before 9 p.m., only 15 minutes after taking off from Scottsdale airport en route to Las Vegas, according to People.
 According to family and friends who knew them, the crash killed Mariah Coogan, 23, Anand Patel, 26, Helena Lagos, 22, and James Pedroza, 28, as well as two others who have yet to be identified.